lamps-wg/cms-euf-cma-signeddata/draft-vangeest-lamps-cms-euf-cma-signeddata.md

 > The signedAttr element MUST be omitted.

+It does not specify what the behaviour should be if signed attributes are found by the receiver.

 ## RFC 5126 CMS Advanced Electronic Signatures (CAdES)

 {{Section 4.3.1 of ?RFC5126}} specifies mandatory signed attributes.

-One of the signed attributes is used to determine which certificate is used to verify the signature, so this CaDES is not affected by the attack.
+One of the signed attributes is used to determine which certificate is used to verify the signature, so CaDES is not affected by the vulnerability.

 ## RFC 5024 ODETTE File Transfer Protocol 2

-{{?RFC5024}} uses the id-data eContentType and says nothing about signed attributes.
+{{?RFC5024}} uses the id-data EncapsulatedContentInfo content type and says nothing about signed attributes.

 ## RFC 3126 Electronic Signature Formats for long term electronic signatures

 {{Section 6.1 of ?RFC3126}} requires the MessageDigest attribute, which is a signed attribute.

-# Security Considerations

-TODO Security

-The vulnerability is not present in systems where the use of SignedAttributes is mandatory, for example: SCEP, Certificate Transparency, RFC 4018 firmware update, German Smart Metering CMS data format.
-Any protocol that uses an eContentType other than id-data is required to use signed attributes.
-However, this security relies on a correct implementation of the verification routine that ensures the presence of SignedAttributes.

-The vulnerability is also not present when the message is signed and then encrypted, as the attacker cannot learn the signature.

-Conceivably vulnerable systems (TODO: describe these better):

-- Unencrypted firmware update denial of service
-- Dense message space
-- Signing unstructured data
-- External signatures over unstructured data
-- Systems with permissive parsers

-# IANA Considerations

-This document has no IANA actions.

---- back

 # Acknowledgments
 {:numbered="false"}